beanshell/beanshell/BeanShell/tests/README.txt

 Running the Test Scripts
 ------------------------

-Before running the test suite be sure to compile the java clases in the classes directory and any subdirs and add this to your classpath.
+Before running the test suite be sure to compile the java classes in the src directory and any subdirs and add this to your classpath.

 Then run the RunAllTests.bsh script: